 - If you renovate or redecorate, recycle or donate old items.

 - In the restrooms use real towels instead of paper towels or air hand dryers.
 Use refillable reusable soap containers with bulk, natural hand soap.

-- Always print on both sides of recycled content paper and reuse or recycle ink cartridges you use in your printers.
+- Always print on both sides of the recycled content paper and reuse or recycle ink cartridges you use in your printers.

 - Try easy steps like staple-free staplers, reusable coasters, reusable menus, reusable coffee, and tea filters, and sign up for junk mail reduction.